 Flooring Mistakes That Undermine Property Staging

 Certain flooring decisions quietly undermine staging efforts, even when the rest of the property is well-presented.
-These mistakes reduce buyer confidence and distract from the overall appeal of the home.
+These mistakes undermine buyer confidence and detract from the home’s overall appeal.

 - Prioritising personal taste over buyer appeal